-- Adjuster's Signature, Code Number, and Date: Signature of adjuster, code number, and date signed after the insured (or insured's authorized representative) has signed.
-If the appraisal is performed prior to signature date, document the date of appraisal in the Remarks/Narrative section of the Appraisal Worksheet (if available); otherwise, document the appraisal date in the Narrative of the Production Worksheet. - 17.
-Insured's Signature and Date: Insured's (or insured's authorized representative's) signature and date.
-BEFORE obtaining the signature, REVIEW ALL ENTRIES on the Appraisal Worksheet WITH THE INSURED (or insured's authorized representative) particularly explaining codes, etc., which may not be readily understood. - 18.
-Page Number: Page numbers (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).
+Elei ment/Item Number Description 16.
+Adjuster's Signature of adjuster, code number, and date signed after the insured Signature, Code (or insured's authorized representative) has signed.
+If the appraisal is Number, and Date: performed prior to signature date, document the date of appraisal in the Remarks/Narrative section of the Appraisal Worksheet (if available) otherwise, document the appraisal date in the Narrative of the PW.
+17. Insured's Insured's (or insured's authorized representative's) signature and date.
+Signature and Before obtaining the signature, review all entries on the Appraisal Date: Worksheet.
+With the insured (or insured's authorized representative) particularly explaining codes, etc., which may not be readily understood.
+18. Page Number Page numbers - (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).